-The British Society for Phenomenology Annual Conference 2020: Engaged Phenomenology, with the University of Exeter and co-sponsored by Egenis and the Wellcome Centre for Cultures and Environments of Health.
+Engaged Phenomenology – the British Society for Phenomenology Annual Conference, with the University of Exeter, co-sponsored by Egenis and the Wellcome Centre for Cultures and Environments of Health.

 Professor of Philosophy, University of Copenhagen; Professor of Philosophy, University of Oxford; Director of Center for Subjectivity Research (CFS).

 At its core, phenomenology is a philosophical endeavour.
 Given its distinctly philosophical nature, one might reasonably wonder whether it can offer anything of value to positive science.
 Can it at all inform empirical work?
 There can, however, be no doubt about the answer to these questions.
 For more than a century, phenomenology has provided crucial inputs to a variety of disciplines in the social sciences and the humanities, including psychology, sociology, and anthropology.
 Within the last few decades, phenomenology has also been an important source of inspiration, not only for theoretical debates within qualitative research but also for ongoing research within the cognitive sciences.
 But what is the best way to practice, use and apply phenomenology in a non‐philosophical context?
 How deeply rooted in phenomenological philosophy must the empirical research be in order to qualify as phenomenological?
 How many of the core commitments of phenomenology must it accept?
 In my talk, I will discuss and assess some different answers to these questions.